waycrate/waycrate.github.io/outreach/gsoc/2024/submissions/project-3-himadri.md

 # Overview

+- **Mentors**: Aakash Sen Sharma
+- **Student**: Himadri Bhattacharjee

-Hello and welcome to the final GSoC post for 2024!
+Hello and welcome to the GSoC final report for 2024!
 My task was to formalize the SWHKD parser using context-free EBNF notation.
 This post is to serve as a birdseye view of what
 I have developed over this summer.

-- **Mentors**: Aakash Sen Sharma
-- **Student**: Himadri Bhattacharjee

 # Report